jina-ai/jina/README.md

 ## Build Your First Jina App

-Document, Executor, and Flow are the three fundamental concepts in Jina.
+Document, Executor, and Flow are three fundamental concepts in Jina.

 - [📄 **Document**](https://docs.jina.ai/fundamentals/document/) is the basic data type in Jina;
 - [⚙️ **Executor**](https://docs.jina.ai/fundamentals/executor/) is how Jina processes Documents;
 - [🔀 **Flow**](https://docs.jina.ai/fundamentals/flow/) is how Jina streamlines and distributes Executors.

-Leveraging these three components, we want to build an app that **finds lines from a code snippet that are most similar to the query.**
+Leveraging these three components, let's build an app that **find lines from a code snippet that are most similar to the query.**

 <sup>💡 Preliminaries: <a href="https://en.wikipedia.org/wiki/Word_embedding">character embedding</a>, <a href="https://computersciencewiki.org/index.php/Max-pooling_/_Pooling">pooling</a>, <a href="https://en.wikipedia.org/wiki/Euclidean_distance">Euclidean distance</a></sup>